nodsup-halnux/Advanced-Hoon/Advanced_Cores/readme.md

 >22
 ```

-As obtuse as Lead Cores appear, the reasons for the payload and context opacity follows from Variance Definitions: Lead Cores are Bivariant.
-So the reasons we had for Zinc and Iron cores having restricted payloads both apply, making the payload completely opaque (no read or write!)
+As obtuse as Lead Cores appear, the reason for payload opaqueness is simple enough: it is just the reasons we had for Zinc and Iron cores.

-### Outstanding Questions:

-In (3) why do we compare the new formula to the old formula?
-Can it sometimes change, based on the input?

 ## References:

+[0]: Various topics on Wikipedia, and some questions to chatGPT were asked, to aid in the creation of the Glossary Section.
 [1]: Example taken from timluc-miptev's [Wet Gate tutorial](https://blog.timlucmiptev.space/wetgates.html).
 Not my own!
+[2]: Page on Generic and Variant Cores: https://docs.urbit.org/courses/hoon-school/R-metals#illustrations